 Link 16 interoperability is not limited to confirming that data processing and exchange is occurring correctly.
 The terminals that control the provision of the waveforms carrying Link 16 data are themselves complex processors and, as they are themselves subject to through-life development, they need to be tested as a necessary part of system verification and validation.

-TTT User functionality has been implemented within DOORS through the production of supporting DOORS eXecutable Language (DXL).
-This provides access to a range of functionality to manage the selection of requirements and creation of new formal test module with appropriate automated traceability linkages to the source standards.
+TTT user functionality has been implemented within DOORS® through the production of supporting DOORS® eXecutable Language (DXL).
+This provides access to a range of functionality to manage the selection of requirements and creation of new formal test modules with appropriate automated traceability linkages to the source standards.
 The TTT's test tracking tool kit is utilised to elicit results captured against the generated test module.

-Test reporting is handled through IBM Rational Publishing Engine.
-A number of report templates are pre-defined supporting the DOORS database schema to output test documentations in an efficient manner.
+Test reporting is handled through IBM® Engineering Lifecyle Optimization - Publishing.
+A number of report templates are pre-defined supporting the DOORS® database schema to output test documentation in an efficient manner.
 Test Report, Test Matrix and Verification Cross Reference Index (VCRI) are examples.